STA acknowledges the help provided by the National Society for the Prevention of Cruelty to Children (NSPCC) in producing this policy.

 - All suspicions and allegations of abuse will be taken seriously; and responded to swiftly and appropriately

-- Anyone aged 17 years or under (Scotland under 16 years) should be considered as a child for the purposes of this document.
+- Anyone aged 18 years or under should be considered as a child for the purposes of this document.

 Working in partnership with children and their parents/carers is essential for the protection of the children.

-STA recognises the statutory responsibility of the social services department to ensure the welfare of children and vulnerable adult and is committed to working together with the Local Safeguarding Children Board (LSCB) while they remain in place, and assist during the 15 month transition period from May 2018, to the formation of a new method of multi-agency working.
+STA recognises the statutory responsibility of the social services department to ensure the welfare of children and vulnerable adult and is committed to working together with the Multi-agency Safeguarding Hubs (MASH).

 Recognition of Abuse